Adah Sharma: Career

 Sharma had three releases in February 2016, two of which were in Telugu language.
 Her first film, the romantic comedy Garam was directed by Madan and she was cast as the love interest of the character played by Aadi.
 Her next film was the acclaimed thriller Kshanam where she played the central role of Swetha, who seeks help from her ex-boyfriend (Adivi Sesh).
 Her final release of the year was the romantic comedy Idhu Namma Aalu, her first Tamil film, in which she had a small role and also performed an item number on the song "King Kong", which topped the charts in South India and her dance moves as well as pairing with Silambarasan was praised.
 Her next release was the thriller Commando 2, a sequel to the 2013 film Commando: A One Man Army, where she plays the female lead role of an inspector opposite Vidyut Jammwal.
 Commercially, the film was an average-grosser.
-In 2020, she played the role of a transgender woman in a MX PLAYER webseries titled Pati patni aur panga.
+In 2020, she played the role of a transgender woman in a MX Player webseries titled Pati Patni Aur Panga.

+In 2023, she starred in the lead role in The Kerala Story, in which she played the role of Shalini Unnikrishnan/Fathima Ba.
+Anuj Kumar of The Hindu noted, "Adah Sharma delivers an earnest performance and captures the pain of the vulnerable Shalini who is robbed of her innocence but retains her spine."
+The film became the ninth-highest-grossing Hindi film of 2023.
+Her next project was Bastar: The Naxal Story (2024), by the makers of The Kerala Story.

+In an interview to NDTV, Sharma shared her views on pervasive nepotism in the film industry calling it "a huge rock wall" which sometimes an outsider gets through, by finding small cracks.
+She called The Kerala Story one such crack that bagged her huge success.